adambiltcliffe/codex/readme.md

 Change signature of hasKeyword
 Deprecate the use of getCurrentValues
-Move the first three tests from neutral.test.js into a keyword test file Make suggestActions do something sensible for patrollers (not bases) Use a schema validation library to simplify action checking Make sure it works out of the box, i.e. without npm linking playground
+Move the first three tests from neutral.test.js into a keyword test file Use a schema validation library to simplify action checking Make sure it works out of the box, i.e. without npm linking playground